ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
          <h3>Friday Night</h3>A chance of showers and thunderstorms after 7pm.
-Mostly cloudy, with a low around 67.
+Partly cloudy, with a low around 67.
 South wind around 10 mph, with gusts
          as high as 20 mph.<br></div>
    </p>
    <p>